chimera-linux/cports/Packaging.md

 running this.

 Custom targets do not emit/capture log files so they can be used for things that require interactivity.
-The primary purpose is to provide simple logic for things like bindist generation for toolchain bootstrapping and so on.
+The primary purpose is to provide logic for things like bindist generation for toolchain bootstrapping and so on.

 You can query the current target at template toplevel, e.g. to add extra